Noxmain/UDL-Reinforcement-Learning/README.md

 The aim of this project is to develop reinforcement learning agents for bullet chess, where each player has only 60 seconds total to complete the game.
 Unlike traditional chess agents that focus solely on move quality, our agents are designed to also manage time pressure, learning to make decisions that are not only strong but also fast when required.

 We are going to use DQN and agent-critic policies for our agents.
+Since this repository is still being worked on, there's only a trained DQN agent so far, that you could play against.
+We are currently improving said game and working on training the agent-critic one.

 ## QuickStart
 To start of quickly and be able to execute the code properly, follow this guide.